Charged-Current Elastic Scattering at the Electron-Ion Collider: Abstract

 \section{Abstract}

 We discuss the measurement of the charged-current elastic scattering process $e^-p\rightarrow\nu_e n$ at the Electron-Ion Collider (EIC).
-This process provides sensitivity to the poorly constrained axial form factor of the nucleon, which encodes the spatial distribution of weak charge.
-Collisions of electrons with polarized protons enable measuring the axial form factor via the $e^{-\!}\,\vec{p} \to \nu_e\,n$ target-spin asymmetry for the first time.
+This process provides sensitivity to the poorly constrained axial radius of the nucleon.
+Collisions of electrons with polarized protons enable measuring the $e^{-\!}\,\vec{p} \to \nu_e\,n$ target-spin asymmetry for the first time.
 We conclude that a measurement of charged-current elastic scattering at the EIC will, perhaps unsurprisingly, prove very challenging.
 However, with dedicated instrumentation at a second EIC detector, the measurement may be possible.

 \keywords{}